ShoosGun/Shipinha/README.md

 To change the thruster power use the "go up" and "go down" inputs to increase or decrease it.

-And to turn the thruster on use the "go foward" input, be aware that in work in a binary fashion, so if you are using the controller a gentle push on the stick will make it go at full speed.
+And to turn the thruster on use the "go foward" input, be aware that it works in a binary fashion, so if you are using the controller a gentle push on the stick will make it go at full speed.